Public transport in Auckland: Improvements

+These improvements have led to rapid growth in rail ridership, from a low of 1 million annual boardings in 1994 to over 20 million in 2017.

+On 13 September 2026 the City Rail Link opened, along with new city center stations Karanga-a-Hape and Te Waihorotiu.
+Besides these stations and shorter trips from western Auckland to the city centre, the CRL means Waitematā Station is no longer a "dead end", dramatically increasing the capacity of the network.

+Future Proposals

 Another major track infrastructure project is the Avondale-Southdown Line, a line between Avondale in west Auckland and the Southdown Freight Terminal, to allow freight trains to avoid Newmarket and reduce delays for both freight and passenger trains.
 The idea of this rail link has been discussed since the 1950s and KiwiRail owns most of the land in the designated railway corridor where the line is planned.
 The project was included in the Fast-track Approvals Act 2024.
 As of April 2025 no funding has been allocated to progress the project.

-In recent months, residents and TRAC (The Rail Advocacy Collective) have held meetings in Auckland's northwestern township of Huapai to petition the incumbent rail operators, Auckland Transport & KiwiRail, to restart talks around running a train service on the North Auckland Line out to Huapai.
+In mid-2025, residents and TRAC (The Rail Advocacy Collective) held meetings in Auckland's northwestern township of Huapai to petition the incumbent rail operators, Auckland Transport & KiwiRail, to restart talks around running a train service on the North Auckland Line out to Huapai.
 Previously, a trial service ran between Britomart and Helensville until 2009.